kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

   }
 };
 {% endprism %}
 In this example, `XMLHttpRequest` probably requested and displayed data without error, but the console message displayed anyway.
-This is because it's doing very limited checks.
+This is because it did only one very specific check.

-The code using logical "AND" will only load the content onto the page if `getArticleInfo.readyState` equals `4` at the same time that `getArticleInfo.status` equals `200`.
-If `getArticleInfo.readyState` equals `3` (meaning that data is still loading), it won't place content on the page.
+The code using logical "AND" would only "AJAX in" the content if `getArticleInfo.readyState` equaled `4` at the same time that `getArticleInfo.status` equaled `200`.
+But that wasn't the only scenario that happened in the code.

-But since `getArticleInfo.readyState` equals `3`, it doesn't meet the conditions set by the logical "AND" to load in data.
-So it will return the console error message anyway even though the data's loading...that's (probably) not what you want.
+There were times when `getArticleInfo.readyState` equaled 0 through 3 and there were times when `getArticleInfo.readyState` equaled `2` at the same time that `getArticleInfo.status` equaled `200`.
+There may have even been a time when `getArticleInfo.status` equaled something other than `200`.

+We didn't define functionality for those other use cases so as a result, the console message returned for all those use cases.
+The fact that the data displayed correctly didn't matter: it returned the console error message anyway.

-The point is, using `&&` doesn't like this doesn't perform a robust check of the application state so it's best to avoid it.
+Using `&&` doesn't like this doesn't perform a robust check of the application state in this case, so it's best to avoid it.

 <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Logical_Operators#Logical_AND_.28&&.29" target="blank" title="Read more about the logical "AND" operator on MDN">Read more about the logical "AND" operator on MDN</a>.

 <a name="ajax-request-mouseclick"></a>
 <h4 class="h4-guide">Make an AJAX request with mouseclick</h4>
-The previous examples used AJAX to load data automatically, but we can also make it load when events are run.
+The previous examples used AJAX to load data automatically, but we can also make it load with events.
 Doing this with mouseclicks is common (<a href="/samples/ajax-tutorial-samples/sample05/" target="blank">view the example</a>):
 {% prism markup %}
 <!-- sample05/index.html -->
 <!-- add <button> directly above <div id="textTarget">  -->